EvolvedHQ/cookiecutter-kata-catch/README.md

 ```

 This template is intended to be very simple, so cookiecutter will
-prompt you for only three parameters when you are creating your project:
+prompt you for only two parameters when you are creating your project:

 ```
 kata [CodeKata]:
 ```

 This is name/title of the Code Kata.
 Whatever name you provide will be
-capitalised exactly as you enter it:

-- If you use camel case, the name of the test file, source file and
+capitalised exactly as you enter it.
+If you use camel case, the name
-  header will be, for example "GameOfLife.cpp", "GameOfLifeTest.cpp"
+of the test file, source file and header will be, for example
-  etc

-- The name will be lowercased for the CMake file, the name of the
+"GameOfLife.cpp", "GameOfLifeTest.cpp" etc. The name will be
-  repository, the value in the #include guard and the dummy namespace
+lowercased for the CMake file and the dummy namespace that's generated
-  that's generated in the header
+in the header

 So, if you prefer CamelCase file names, use something like
 "GameOfLife" as the kata name, or if you prefer snake_case file names,